algorithmica-org/algorithmica/content/english/hpc/profiling/events.md

 By itself, `perf stat` simply sets up performance counters for the whole program.
 It can tell you the total number of branch mispredictions, but it won't tell you *where* they are happening, let alone *why* they are happening.

-To try the stop-the-world approach we talked about initially, we need to use `perf record <cmd>`, which records profiling data and dumps it as a `perf.data` file, and then call `perf report` to inspect it.
+To try the stop-the-world approach we discussed previously, we need to use `perf record <cmd>`, which records profiling data and dumps it as a `perf.data` file, and then call `perf report` to inspect it.
 I highly advise you to go and try it yourselves because the last command is interactive and colorful, but for those that can't do it right now, I'll try to describe it the best I can.

 When you call `perf report`, it first displays a `top`-like interactive report that tells you which functions are taking how much time: